jhaakma/joy-of-painting/README.md

-# The Painter
+# The Joy of Painting
 A mod that allows you to create paintings which can be sold or displayed in frames

 ## Painting Mechanic
 - Painting quality determined by skill
 - Place down an easel, add canvas
 - Adjust camera to look at what you want to paint
-- Camera moves to easel location, lets you look around, zoom in/out
+- Camera lets you look around, zoom in/out
 - Painting materialises onto canvas (using method described here: https://discord.com/channels/210394599246659585/766432467162497065/967851368406732860)
-- Check Sveng's photo mod to see how to capture screenshots
+- Use ImageMagick to asynchronously convert screenshot into painting
 - Use shader to create painted effect: apply shader, grab screenshot, remove shader
 - Other active shaders can affect the final painting, such as Skoomaesthesia
-- Final painting is a rolled up canvas
+- Final painting as painted canvas item with dynamically generated icon
+- Painted Canvas can be attached to a picture frame and hung on a wall

 ## Items